cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [5.3.5] - 2020-08-20

+##### Changed
+- CNTools now uses and works with `cardano-node 1.19.0`, please upgrade if you're not using this version.

+##### Fixed
+- A new getPoolID helper function added to extract both hex and bech32 pool ID
+  - Added `--output-format hex` when extracting pool ID in hex format
+  - A new pool.id-bech32 file gets created if cold.vkey is available and decrypted
+- Added error check to see if cardano-cli is in $PATH before continuing.

 ## [5.3.4] - 2020-08-18

 ##### Changed